MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/toggles.md

 To make the toggle switch easy to understand, label it with one or two words, preferably nouns, that describe the functionality it controls.
 For example, "WiFi" or "Kitchen lights."

-After the user toggles the switch on or off, perform the corresponding action immediately in a way that is noticeable to the user.

 ### Choosing between toggle switch and check box